 Where did the earthquakes occur?

-The earthquakes were centered near the coastal region west of Caracas, with strong shaking felt across the capital and several surrounding states.
-Damage has been reported in Caracas, La Guaira, and other nearby communities.
+The earthquakes were centered near the coastal city of Morón, west of the capital city of Caracas.
+Residents felt strong shaking across the capital and several neighboring states.
+Severe damage has been reported in Caracas, La Guaira, and other nearby communities.

 How severe is the damage?

-Emergency assessments are still underway.
-Initial reports describe collapsed buildings, damaged hospitals, transportation disruptions, and impacts to critical infrastructure.
+Emergency assessments continue as the scale of the destruction is significant.
+Venezuelan authorities’ reports describe hundreds of collapsed buildings, dozens of damaged hospitals, transportation disruptions, and impacts to critical infrastructure.
 Rescue teams are searching for people trapped in debris while authorities continue to assess the full extent of the destruction.

 What are the most urgent needs?